 “During the pandemic, people stopped selling their houses,” says Lisa Knee, chair of real estate services for advisory firm EisnerAmper in New York City.

-While people now seem ready to put the pandemic behind them, housing inventory levels could take years to rebound.
+While people now seem ready to put the pandemic behind them, housing inventory levels could still take years to rebound.
 Experts say that’s thanks to factors ranging from the 2008 housing crisis to an influx of millennial homebuyers.
 The bottom line for buyers and sellers is that the housing market will continue to provide both challenges and opportunities for some time to come.

 Fallout From the Housing Crisis